Count Andrew Ciechanowiecki: Second World War

-At some stage, he became secretary to the politician, Adam Ronikier, an interlocutor with the German high command in occupied Warsaw.
+His wartime and immediate post-war activities remain unclear, at some stage, he became secretary to the politician, Adam Ronikier, an interlocutor with the German high command in occupied Warsaw.
 Presumably, he remained in that position for the 63-day duration of the Warsaw Uprising that erupted on 1 August 1944.
 After the collapse of the Warsaw Uprising and the conclusion of hostilities on 5 October, he did not leave the battered capital with the columns of captive Home Army fighters nor with the destitute civilian population.
 He left ten days later with the Red Cross.
 By his own account, he visited Pruszków, the vast German holding camp for POWs and "went on Home Army missions in the provinces".
 He went to Kraków, where he was briefly arrested by the Germans, and then released.
 Such circumstances were extraordinary for a young intelligent man of his age at that time, who was likely to have been a resistance member and therefore a suspect, unless he had "special protection".
 His bid to travel with Ronikier was refused and by the end of January 1945, he was back in Warsaw.
 His claim to have worked for a short spell with the anti-communist Freedom and Independence organisation, (Wolność i Niezawisłość), until the spring of 1945 does not stand up since it was not founded till September of that year.

-Polish People's Republic
+Postwar life in Poland

 Having decided not to escape to the West, in June 1945 he applied to the newly installed government of the People’s Republic of Poland to join the Polish Ministry of Foreign Affairs.
 Because of his knowledge of several languages, aged just 21, he was employed in the rank of Counsellor.
 He was assigned as Chief of Protocol to the Ministry of Shipping & Foreign Trade.
 In that capacity, he participated in numerous negotiations with foreign delegations in Warsaw.
 In August 1945 he was a member of the Polish Delegation, as its interpreter, to the UNRRA Conference held in London.
 In the autumn of that year, he was appointed counsellor to the embassy in the Hague, but that appointment was cancelled for political reasons, due to his origins and his alleged Home Army past.
 He returned to Kraków to complete his studies – firstly at the Academy of Economics, obtaining his degree in 1947 and then in the Faculty of History of Art of the Jagiellonian University, gaining his Master of Arts degree in March 1950.
 At the same time, he was involved in student activities and was the founder of the Club of the Logophagoi, (Klub Logofagów), a debating society which comprised many prominent students and young scholars – some eminent politicians and scholars were to emerge from its ranks.
 The club was also the prototype for later clubs of the Catholic intelligentsia, which was preparing for the fall of Communism.